ashinsabu/ashinsabu/README.md

 # 👋 Hey there
 <div align="justify">
-  My name is <b>Ashin Sabu</b> and I'm a Sofware Developer with experience in Embedded C/C++, Operating Systems Programming & Linux, JavaScript technologies.
-I have also explored Machine Learning/Deep Learning and Cross-Platform Mobile Development(Flutter) superficially.
+  My name is <b>Ashin Sabu</b> and I'm a Sofware Developer and have worked in C/C++(Desktop and Embedded), Python, Java, Operating Systems programming and Full Stack Web development extensively.
+I have also tinkered with <a href = "https://monkeypoxdetect.firebaseapp.com/" target = "__blank">deploying Neural Networks to the web</a> and App Dev in Flutter.

 I am deeply passionate about competitive programming and programming Operating Systems.